Mpadhi2000/React/react-topics.md

 31. React Testing Library

 ### Advanced React Concepts (Optional)
-32. Higher-Order Components (HOCs)
+32. Higher-Order Components (HOCs) - Advanced technique for reusing component logic.
-33. Render Props Pattern
+33. Render Props Pattern - Technique for sharing code between React components using a prop whose value is a function.
-34. Refs
+34. Refs - Provides a way to access DOM nodes or React elements created in the render method.
-35. useImperativeHandle
+35. useImperativeHandle - Customizes the instance value that is exposed when using ref in functional components.